grandparkla/nyela/index.markdown

 -->
 </figure>

+Street closures will begin taking effect 6 a.m. on Monday, December 31.
+All streets will reopen by 6 a.m. on Tuesday, January 1.

 See the [N.Y.E.L.A.
 Community Letter](/nyela-community-letter.pdf) for more details about streets that will be closed during the event.

 <!--